Instagram Tips & Strategies

 Before getting into the how-to, it's worth thinking about why you'd want to do this.
 Understanding your goal will help you pick the right method.
 Most people export Reels for a few key reasons:

 • Creating a Backup: Social media platforms can be unpredictable.
-Accounts can get locked, content can be accidentally deleted, or glitches can happen.
+Accounts can be locked, content can be accidentally deleted, or glitches can happen.
 Saving your best-performing videos creates a valuable personal archive of your work.

 Method 1: Using Instagram's Built-in "Save" Feature